onyb/dune/README.md

 $ sudo apt-get update
 $ sudo apt-get install python3-pip python3-dev python3-venv pylint
 ```
+**Note:** If you are running a version of Ubuntu older than 15.04, the package `python3-venv` may
+not be available.
+Use `python3.4-venv` instead.

 ###### Create and activate a Python 3 virtual environment with `venv`
 ```sh
 $ pyvenv ~/env